 For the past five years, life has been a series of MRIs, CT scans, hospitalizations, new medications, uncertainty and frustration for 14-year-old Suwannee County resident Stephen Maddox, his parents and his twin brother Phillip.
 Suffering from episodes that didn’t quite fit the mold of typical epileptic seizures, Stephen would “zone out,” have visual disturbances that made him see strange colors and size distortions, get headaches and sick to his stomach, and then he would sleep for hours at a time.
 Sometimes he would remember what happened; other times he wouldn’t.

 After the first incident, his mother Suzette took him to his pediatrician thinking he had mononucleosis because he was so lethargic, but that was ruled out.
 When the episodes became more frequent, Stephen’s mother took him to see a neurologist who diagnosed him with migraines because of the visual auras and headaches.
 An MRI showed what looked to be a small cyst in the back part of his brain, but the doctor didn’t feel that it was significant enough to be causing his symptoms.
-But intuition told Suzette that Stephen wasn’t having migraines, so she sought other opinions, eventually leading the family to Nemours Children’s Clinic, Jacksonville pediatric epileptologist Raj Sheth, MD, medical director of the Pediatric Epilepsy Center at Wolfson Children’s Hospital.
+But intuition told Suzette that Stephen wasn’t having migraines, so she sought other opinions, eventually leading the family to Nemours Children’s Health, Jacksonville pediatric epileptologist Raj Sheth, MD, medical director of the Pediatric Epilepsy Center at Wolfson Children’s Hospital.
 Dr. Sheth also is co-medical director of the Wolfson Children’s Hospital Neuroscience Institute with pediatric neurosurgeon Philipp Aldana, MD.

 Through a series of neurological tests including CT scans, MRIs, EEGs and monitoring 24/7 of Stephen’s seizures in the Epilepsy Monitoring Unit at Wolfson Children’s Hospital, Dr. Sheth and his team determined that the seizures were most likely being generated not directly from the cyst in his brain, but from the tissue surrounding it.
 He then offered the Maddox family the possibility of a cure.